keptn/lifecycle-toolkit/docs/docs/guides/evaluations.md

 - `KeptnApp` level, so before or after the deployment of the entire ensemble of workloads that makes your application.
-- `KeptnWorkload` level, so before or after a single deployment/stateful-set/daemon-set is deployed
+- `KeptnWorkload` level, so before or after a single deployment/stateful-set/daemon-set is deployed.

 Use the
 [Analysis](slo.md)